emerali/transformers-notes/linear_transformers.md

 Now our context mapping matrix $P$ has shape $n \times k$ (with $k\ll n$), and the values matrix is effectively of size $k \times d_v$.
 We see that the operations above take time/space $O(nk) < O(n^2)$.

-In a Multi-head Attention setting, we'd typically have seperately trained $E, F$ matrices for each attention head.
+In a Multi-head Attention setting, we'd typically have separately trained $E, F$ matrices for each attention head.

 ---